How Layers of Inflation Affect Consumer Prices

 A Complex Web of Supply and Demand Forces

 Following the Global Financial Crisis, inflation lingered at historically low levels.
-This stopped in 2021 when inflation soared to multidecade highs amid pandemic-related effects.
-Inflation has since moderated but has remained elevated relative to pre-2021 levels and the Fed’s target.
+This changed abruptly in 2021, when inflation began soaring to multidecade highs amid the effects of the pandemic.

 Supply issues.
-Supply chain bottlenecks, raw material shortages and labor shortages can trigger “cost-push” inflation.
+Supply chain bottlenecks, shipping disruptions, raw material shortages and labor shortages can trigger “cost-push” inflation.

 Government spending.
 When the government prints money to finance its spending, the nation’s money supply grows.
 And when more money goes into circulation, the dollar’s value declines, causing prices to rise.